RakuTheSenpai/SearchAlgoCpp/README.md

 # SearchAlgoCpp
-A small project about search algorithms and their visual representation in C++.
+A small project about search algorithms and their visual representation.

 ## Building
 You can use and edit the provided make file to suit your needs.
 Personally I use Linux and the g++ compiler, so that's how it is configured.